 Discover TMS Therapy at Westwind Recovery®

 Voted one of the nation’s Best Addiction Treatment Centers in 2020 by Newsweek, Westwind Recovery® is committed to providing the most current evidence-based treatment modalities available in the fight against addiction.
 As part of that effort, we collaborate with TMS therapy leaders in the greater Los Angeles area to offer this cutting-edge addiction therapy as part of our overall integrated approach to addiction treatment.
-To see if TMS therapy can benefit you, call us at 855.340.8832.
+To see if TMS therapy can benefit you, call us today.